 The buses dropped them off at the school, and he was counting on his sister to pick him up.
 His sister was a no show.
 He waited.
 He stood alone in the parking lot in the moonlight.
 He knew in his heart his sister was off blowing some hobo or stoned out of her gourd, so he started walking.
 The path was lit with streetlights all the way home, but nearly three miles.
 He knew if he cut through the woods it would be closer to two miles, and he knew the way, and he had the moonlight.

 He took off in a slow jog.

-He made his way down a well known path when he saw the eyes.
+He made his way down a well-known path when he saw the eyes.
 Just two eyes that flashed in the moonlight off to the side of his path.
 He slowed, and stopped.
 A wolf bigger than any canine John had ever seen stepped directly into his path.
-It was mostly grey except its face which seemed to be painted with strips of black.
-John said, “Nice doggy.”
+Mostly grey except its face which seemed to be painted with strips of black.

 The wolf smiled a canine smile and started wagging its tail.
 John held his palm out below the animal’s nose, so it could get a good sniff of his scent.
 The wolf sniffed at his hand.
 John petted the animal, and it wagged its tail even more.
 John smiled, and thought to himself, I’m not going to die after all.

 The beast bit down viciously on John’s hand, and out of reflex, John smacked it upside the head with his left.
 The wolf let out a yelp and ran into the woods.